kubeflow/website/content/en/docs/started/workstation/getting-started-linux.md

 +++

-For Linux systems you have options for servers (physical or virtual) and desktops.
+For Linux systems there are options for servers (physical or virtual) and desktops.
-The server options apply to the desktop as well.

 ## Linux server